felipepastorelima/react-pet-hotel/README.md

 ## Base Project

-The base project is at 1-Project folder.
+The base project is at the 1-Project folder.

 React Antd with SQL, MongoDB or Firebase Firestore